halt Command: Tutorial & Examples

 Security Considerations

-, as improper use can disrupt services and compromise system availability.
+Only trusted users should be allowed to execute halt, as improper use can disrupt services and compromise system availability.
 Control access

 through sudo configuration.
-For example, restrict halt permission by adding to /etc/sudoers
+For example, restrict halt permission by adding to /etc/sudoers:

 youruser ALL=(ALL) NOPASSWD: /sbin/halt